Too few own the wealth of nations, too many own nothing.

 CESJ studies, teaches, promotes and applies a socio-economic paradigm we call the “Just Third Way of Economic Personalism” With its principles of economic and social justice, and the logic of binary economics, we develop practical solutions to systemic problems at the enterprise, community, national and global level, empowering directly every man, woman and child with the means of acquiring productive capital as an independent source of income.
 Read more>>

-CESJ’s mission is inspired by design-scientist Bucky Fuller’s “Challenge” — to make “the world work for 100% of humanity in the shortest possible time, through spontaneous cooperation, without ecological offense or the disadvantage of anyone.”
+CESJ’s mission is inspired by world design-scientist Bucky Fuller’s “Challenge” — to make “the world work for 100% of humanity in the shortest possible time, through spontaneous cooperation, without ecological offense or the disadvantage of anyone.”

 Our mission is to advance liberty and justice for every person through equal opportunity and access to the means to become a capital owner.
 To achieve this, we promote understanding of the principles of economic and social justice and the free market theory of binary economics; develop practical applications, policy reforms and comprehensive strategies; and work with servant leaders, citizen-activists and other organizations to build justice-based enterprises, communities and nations of economically independent citizen-owners.
 Read more >>

 We have designed the Economic Democracy Act (aka the Capital Homestead Act as a national economic agenda of monetary, tax and expanded ownership reforms to enable every person to become an independent owner of income-producing capital.
 Capital Homesteading starts by lifting unjust barriers to equal economic freedom, opportunity and power.
 It institutionalizes capital ownership as a fundamental human rights by restructuring and democratizing our monetary, tax and other basic institutions.